k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/14_2_bulk_edit.md

    * Next, click the <img src="../images/V_bulk.png" alt="plus" style="zoom:95%;" /> icon.
 The **Edit property** sub-section closes, and the edited property is updated in the **Common properties list**.
 4. Click **Submit** to complete the bulk-edit activity.

-Note that clicking **Submit & Clear bulk** submits the bulk changes and clears the bulk in a single action.
+Note that clicking **Submit & Clear bulk** applies the bulk changes and clears the bulk in a single action.
 This is useful when there is a need to create and edit another bulk of entities.

 All updates are aggregated on the client side only.
 To save all changes and create a new version, click the **Save** button in the menu bar.
 The Catalog will then exit the edit mode.